janus-idp/backstage-showcase/e2e-tests/docs/CI.md

-# CI Steps and Processes for Testing
+# Continuous Integration Testing Processes

 This document provides a comprehensive overview of our Continuous Integration (CI) testing processes.
 It explains when and how different test jobs are triggered, where to monitor them, and details about the environments hosting these tests, along with guidance on how to access them.